10 Things You Need to Know About the NZeTA [2025]© NZPocketGuide.com

 4. You Need to Get an NZeTA Before You Depart for New Zealand

 In some cases, you may not be able to board a flight or a cruise to New Zealand without an NZeTA, so it’s essential to obtain an NZeTA before you depart for New Zealand.
-While it might be possible to request an NZeTA at your departure airport, it can take up to 72 hours for NZeTAs to be approved.
-Needless to say, it’s best to purchase one as soon as you can, knowing that NZeTAs are valid for up to two years.

 5. You Don’t Need an NZeTA Each Time You Visit New Zealand

-An NZeTA is valid for multiple visits from the date of approval for up to two years.
-This means you don’t need to purchase another NZeTA if you are returning to New Zealand within two years of getting an NZeTA.
-After two years, you will need to purchase a new one.
+This means you don’t need to purchase another NZeTA if you return to New Zealand within two years of getting one.

 6. The NZeTA Applies to Both Flight and Cruise Ship Passengers

-If you’re from a visa waiver country or a transit waiver country (see above), then it doesn’t matter which transport you use to travel to New Zealand, whether it’s by flight or cruise ship, you will still need an NZeTA.
+If you’re from a visa waiver country or a transit waiver country (see above), then it doesn’t matter which transport you use to travel to New Zealand; whether it’s by flight or cruise ship, you will still need an NZeTA.

 7. There are Two Ways to Get an NZeTA

-Both require an internet connection!
 The two ways of buying an NZeTA are through the Immigration New Zealand App and through an online form on the Immigration New Zealand website.
-Get the Google Play App here and the App Store App here.

 8. It’s Cheaper to Apply Through the App than the Website